JacquesDMuller/JacquesDMuller/README.md

 ###

-<h4 align="left">Hey, I'am João Portolan (aka Jacques D. Muller) and i'm a tech enthusiast with an artistic soul 🖌💻.
-When I'm not diving into code or exploring new technologies, you'll find me expressing creativity through various art forms.
-I believe the best innovations happen when logical thinking meets creative expression - that sweet spot where functionality becomes beautiful and art becomes purposeful.
-Feel free to explore my repositories, connect, or collaborate on projects that bring together the best of both worlds!</h4>
+<h4 align="left">👋 Hi there!
+I'm João Portolan (but you might know me as Jacques D. Muller).

+By day, I’m a tech enthusiast obsessed with untangling code and chasing the next breakthrough.
+By night (or whenever inspiration strikes), I’m an artist at heart—whether that’s painting, sculpting ideas into digital art, or scribbling melodies. 🎨✨

+For me, innovation isn’t just about logic or creativity —it’s where they collide.
+That sweet spot where sleek code meets bold design, and functional tech dances with soulful expression.
+Think of it as building bridges between circuits and canvases.

+🚀 Let’s create magic?
+Dive into my projects, shoot me a message, or let’s brainstorm something wild.
+Collaborations that blend tech and art?
+Count me in.

+(P.S.
+Coffee + synthwave playlists fuel my best work.
+Just saying.)</h4>

 ###